ajaykrprajapati/dukaanProject/README.md

 ## Postman

-Use postman collection to see API details.
+Use postman collection file to see API details.